ENux-Distro/ENux/README.md

 ---

+## Difference Between ENux Versions

+### ENux Live
+- Has Bedrock Linux pre-installed, and has support for using Bedrock Linux commands on the live environment
+- Pretty minimal (~1.2 GB), has XFCE pre-installed
+- Is recommended for intermediates who want a desktop environment on the live environment, and aren't scared of the terminal

+### ENux Netinst
+- Has Bedrock Linux pre-installed, but doesn't have support for using Bedrock Linux commands on the live environment
+- There is no GUI, only CLI/TTY
+- The installation requires you to have really stable networking
+- Is recommended for people who doesn't want any GUI on their system, and prefer network installers

 ## Difference Between ENux 1.0, 2.0, 2.1, 3.0 and 4.0, 4.5, 5.0, 5.1.1, 5.2.1 5.3.1 and 5.3.2

 ### ENux 1.0